- 4-1/2 cups shredded rotisserie chicken

 - 9 corn tortillas (6 inches), cut into 1-1/2-inch pieces

 - Preheat oven to 375°.
-In a greased 13x9-in. baking dish, layer half of the chicken, enchilada sauce, sour cream, tortillas and cheese.
+In a greased 13x9-in. baking dish, layer half of each of the following: chicken, enchilada sauce, sour cream, tortillas and cheese.
 Repeat layers.

-- Cover and bake 40 minutes.
-Uncover; bake 10 minutes longer or until bubbly.
+Bake, covered, 40 minutes.
+Uncover; bake until bubbly, about 10 minutes.
 Let stand 15 minutes before serving.
-Yield: 10 servings.

 Sweet White Wine